Improved computation of fundamental domains for arithmetic Fuchsian groups: Enumeration

 \subsection{Choosing random points}

-As in \cite{AP10}, we pick points uniformly in a hyperbolic disc of radius $R$.
-The choice of radius needs to be large enough that the random point acts as a random point in the fundamental domain, and we find new elements of our group.
-On the other hand, if $R$ is too large, then we can run into precision issues.
-The choice $R$ in \cite{AP10} works well in our setting.
+As in \cite{AP10}, we pick points uniformly from a hyperbolic disc of radius $R$.
+The choice of $R$ needs to be large enough that the random point is approximately uniform in the fundamental domain.
+On the other hand, if $R$ is too large, then precision issues may occur.
+We take $R=R_{\Ord}$, where